spyderbat/eval/guidebook/src/lateral/outside.md

 To clean up the graph, we can select some of the larger trees and trim them using the "Remove X Descendants" in the right-click menu.
 For example, in the graph above I removed the children under `adduser` and `yum`.

 From this graph, we can easily see that the attacker originally connected to the jumpserver from an external IP.
-From there, they added a new user, and connected to the build box with SSH.
-After investigating the build box, they started a new netcat backdoor.
+From there, they added a new user and connected to the build box with SSH.
+After investigating the build box, they started a new Netcat backdoor.
 Even though it was disowned, Spyderbat still tracks where the process came from, and the connections and future commands run with it.

 ![A focused view of the netcat process](./nc_details.png)